 - The Nervous Crocheter: These students are a lot like the Anxious Crocheter but with one big difference.
 They want a LOT of help.
 They want you to stand over their shoulder and tell them exactly where their hook should go throughout every step of every stitch.
 In a class of multiple students this just isn’t possible.
 This is exactly the reason I started writing out my stitch descriptions as a handout.
 That way, whenever they get into a cycle of wanting me to walk them through every stitch of an entire row, I can refer them back to that sheet after helping them with a few.

 Common Teaching Challenges

-The following is a list of common challenges I have faced when teaching students to crochet and how I work around them:
+The following is a list of common challenges I have faced when I teach crochet classes and how I work around them:

 - Holding the yarn and hook: some students come by this pretty naturally, but for some it is really a struggle!
 For those who are struggling, I like to demonstrate a few different options for holding the yarn and hook.
 If one position isn’t working for them at all, I ask them to try a different position.
 And above all, I stress choosing a position that feels comfortable and relaxing to the hands, and that it really just takes practice and “getting used to it”.

 - Tension: Nearly all students (except for those sneaky perfectionists!) will start with tension either too loose or too tight.
 I usually have students practice their tension on chain stitches before moving into any other stitches.
 If they are really struggling I will give them a larger or smaller hook to see if that helps them get closer.